-I was a little surprised by the seemingly skimpy portion of pork atop my bowl, and my request to make it “tom yum” had been ignored.
+I was a little surprised that my request to make my soup “tom yum” had been ignored.
 Fortunately a large set of condiments on the table allowed me to spice it up, and the meat was tasty.
 The noodles, much thinner than standard packaged fare, had a decent bite, but I was a little underwhelmed.
 To turn this meal into a success, it needed a little something.
 Or in this case, fourteen little somethings.
 Around the corner, I found a cart making kanom krok, decadent half-spheres of coconut cream and rice flour just barely set into a rich, jiggly treat with crispy edges.
 I got through twelve of them before I had to depart for my class.

 Before the election, I would watch comedians’ amusing political commentary on the YouTube app, late into the night, stopping only when my exhausted hand dropped my phone onto my sleeping face.
 But when their bemusement turned to alarm and outrage, I had to switch to videos on more benign subjects, such as cooking.
 Through YouTube’s recommendation engine, one Thai cooking video after another eventually led to a story on a charity named Courageous Kitchen (website, Facebook, Twitter).
 The organization works with the children of families living in Bangkok as refugees, teaching them leadership skills (and probably various other life lessons) through cooking.
 As one way to raise funds, they just starting offering cooking classes for tourists, and one of them happened to fit my schedule.
 I’m excited to have my first opportunity to cook Thai food in Thailand.